Enjoy life and try not to worry. Focus on the present moment.

 I can read and listen to books.

-I can do artwork with pastels and paint
+I can do artwork with pastels and paint with my left hand.

 I can learn even though I might not understand something right away, but that’s okay.